 The Contractor shall place new fire protection systems into service as soon as possible and notify the Consultant upon completion of the new fire protection services.

-The Contractor shall maintain existing fire protection systems, fire walls, fire doors, and other separations in service as long as possible and shall notify the Consultant and the Region in writing a minimum of 14 days prior to disrupting or dismantling existing fire protection services.
 The Contractor shall provide adequate supplementary fire protection facilities including, but not limited to, ample hand-operated 7 kg to 15 kg multipurpose dry chemical extinguishers in each facility.
 Provide temporary hose lines in areas where construction is in progress until the permanent fire protection is placed into service.
 Do not block any hydrant hose connections and any other fire fighting equipment with any materials or equipment and ensure that hydrant hose connections and fire fighting equipment is readily accessible at all times for the duration of the Contract.

 The Contractor shall dispose of all combustible rubbish promptly and safely.
 Prompt disposal is particularly needed for any material which may be subject to spontaneous ignition such as oily waste and paint rags.